A note on disjointness and discrete elements in partially ordered vector spaces: Atoms in a weakly pervasive pre-Riesz space

 For the proof of our next result we recall that a sub-cone $C$ of $V_{p}$ is called \emph{order convex} if $0\leq w \leq z$ with $z\in C$ implies $w\in C$.
 An order-convex sub-cone is also called a \emph{face}.
 The face $C_x$ of $V_{p}$ generated by an element $x\geq 0$ is given by $C_x=\{w: 0\leq w\leq cx \; \text{ for some } c\geq 0\}$.

 It is not immediately clear whether or not $D$-discrete elements always exist but if $V$ is Archimedean and finite dimensional then we have the following result.

-\begin{thm} Let $(V,\leq)$ be a finite dimensional Archimedean partially ordered vector space such that $V_p$ is an $M$-cone.
-If $F_1$ is a face of $V_p$ then for any nonzero element $x\in F_1$ there exists a $D$-discrete element $z$ such that $0\leq z\leq x$.
+\begin{thm} Let $(V,\leq)$ be a finite dimensional Archimedean pre-Riesz space.
+If $F_1$ is a face of $V_p$ then for any nonzero element $x\in F_1$ there exists an atom $z$ such that $0\leq z\leq x$.
 In particular, this holds if $F_1=V_p$. \end{thm}